melancholic-engineer/raspbianzfsrootfs-howto/README.md

 * Note01: The original [guide][1] had an additional "--no-lintian" flag.
 The debuild I had does not recongnise the flag.
 I left off the flag with no ill effects.
 YMMV.
 * Note02: debuild might fail and warn you of additional packages to install.
 Just follow instructions and try again.

 ## 07. Install Kernel Headers

-In case you don't have those.
+In case you don't have those:

     sudo apt-get install raspberrypi-kernel-headers

 ## 08.1 Get another Good Coffee
 DKMS portions of the next step will take a while, even on RPI4

 ## 08.2 Install the deb lackages

     sudo dpkg -i libnvpair1linux_0*.deb libuutil1linux_0*.deb libzfs2linux_0*.deb libzfslinux-dev_0*.deb libzpool2linux_0*.deb spl_0*.deb spl-dkms_0*.deb zfs-dkms_0*.deb zfs-initramfs_0*.deb zfsutils-linux_0*.deb zfs-zed_0*.deb

 ## 09. Reboot